Judge says Donald Trump won't give own closing argument at civil fraud trial after disputing rules

 ''Unless you're legally trained … the chance of a misstep is really, really high,'' she said, adding that it's ''extra-risky'' when a judge has already taken issue with a defendant's conduct during the case.

-Trump ran afoul of Engoron after making a disparaging social media post about the judge's law clerk on the second day of the trial in October.
+Trump ran afoul of Engoron after making a disparaging social media post about the judge's law clerk on the trial's second day.
 The post included a false insinuation about the clerk's personal life.

 During the recent email exchange about Trump's potential summation, Engoron warned Trump's lawyers that if the former president violated the gag order, he'd be removed from the courtroom and fined at least $50,000.

 Trump testified in November, sparring verbally with the judge and state lawyers as he defended himself and his real estate empire.
-He later considered a second round of testimony but, after teasing his return appearance, he changed course and said he had ''nothing more to say.''
+He later considered but ultimately decided against a second round of testimony, explaining that he had ''nothing more to say.''

 Associated Press writer Michael R. Sisak contributed.